Key Takeaways

 If this sounds familiar, you are not imagining it.
 And you are not failing.

-And the evening is where all of it collides.
+The evening is where all of it collides.

 "Evening work schedules created this loop that repeats itself daily, of irritability and stress." -- Inger Burnett-Zeigler, PhD, Northwestern University